 His ability to play the drums and piano and then incorporate them into his beats is admirable.
 Tyler crafts very animate, experiential beats with a massive palate of quirky noises, and he incorporates classical-sounding background vocals into his music too.

 Tyler is also very playful with the structure of his songs, bending the preconceived rules of rap tracks.
-For instance, on his first two projects he distorts his voice to an extremely low tone and interviews himself as his own therapist and guidance counselor.
+For instance, on his first two projects he distorts his voice to an extremely low tone and interviews himself as his own therapist.
 His songs are like deranged cartoons for the ear because of their narratives, characters and boisterously colorful sound.

 In addition, his bars rarely falter, packed with witty comparisons and wordplay delivered with his abrupt, deep-voiced delivery.
 Tyler, the Creator is without a doubt a creative genius and his current position in the rap game is a product of his work ethic.
 Tyler does it all and always impacts his listener both lyrically and sonically.